CCCheryl/bonfida-api-doc/source/index.html.md

 ]
 ```

-Returns the last latency measure for order placement through REST API for Bybit, FTX, Binance and Bitmex.
+Returns the last latency measured for order placement through REST API for Bybit, FTX, Binance and Bitmex.
 The latency is measured from `AWS Tokyo`.

 The following endpoints measure from different AWS locations: